yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Federating response

-If the *Authorization Server* decides to federate to another party such as *Downstream Authorization Server* or its OAuth client, it responds with 200 OK and the following JSON response body:
+If the *Authorization Server* decides to federate to another party such as *Downstream Authorization Server* or an upstream OAuth client, it responds with 200 OK and the following JSON response body:

 action:
 : REQUIRED.
 A string with the value "call" to indicate that *url* is to be called with HTTP GET.